Dre Campbell Farm

 1. Planting

 Start seeds in trays or pots indoors.
-They can be planted in the early spring or late summer.
+They can be planted in early spring or late summer.

 To plant, dig holes about 1 ½ feet apart.
 Additionally, firm the soil around the plant so it has a strong base.